rakeshpawali-okta/auth0-bulk-importer/readme.md

 # Auth0 Bulk Importer
-This is a single command line that uploads JSON files as import jobs to Auth0 and moves them to target folder was job is completed.
+This is a single command line that uploads JSON files as import jobs to Auth0 and moves them to target folder once job is completed.

 ## Requirement and Dependencies